mozilla/mozilla_webhook_sync/README.rst

 For Person created, there is a bug in Nationbuilder that is setting two to three POSTs to the webhook, only the one with user_language that is not null that should be use, we are ignoring the other POSTs as they will create duplicated information in Salesforce.

+The webhook app is "nb_hook", and the main file is views.py

 Currently, these are the user fields from Nationbuilder that are pushed to the webhook, and synced into Salesforce via Force API::

         'SALESFORCE FIELD NAME':     'NATIONBUILDER FIELD NAME'